Why Eat Animals?

 which is not farmable, yet is perfect for grazing animals.
 What much of the world doesn’t know, outside of scientists, agronomists, educated environmentalists, and farmers….. is that grazing animals have played a great role in soil regeneration, climate stability, and a sustainable resource for communities for thousands of years.
 Farming without these animals is damn near impossible.
 Vegan farming is so unrealistic it’s bordering on absurdity!
 And keeping these animals alive as pets is about as unrealistic as avoiding using them entirely.

 took over – stripping vital ecosystems and treating animals as if they have no agency or contributing attributes – there were far more wild grazers roaming the US than all the livestock combined!
 They grazed in very specific ways which renewed the soil, sustained the vitality of local ecosystems, and provided the humans living here with ample resources for: food, fuel, clothing, medicine, etc… I believe we can (and MUST) move back to this, with better management and respect for the issues we now face as a globalized community.

 If you are curious about the legitimacy of what I wrote above and data is what you are seeking, I highly recommend watching the lecture I have linked below.

-Ready to Explore all things holistic health with me?
+Ready to Explore your inner health nerd with me?

 "I promise not to send you meaningless shit."